 Snorkel breathing:

-Put your snorkel in your mouth and let your lips seal around it, bite gently on the nipples of the mouthpiece.
+Put your snorkel in your mouth and let your lips seal around it, and bite gently on the nipples of the mouthpiece.
 Now breathe slowly and deeply.
-If your snorkel is submerged there is no need to take it out of your mouth to clear it from water, just exhale forcefully in your snorkel when back on the surface while tilting your head slightly backward.
-To avoid breathing in remaining splash water, use your tongue as a splash-guard, by placing the tip of your tongue on the roof of your mouth.
-Now breathe carefully past water that is remaining in your snorkel.
+If your snorkel is submerged, there is no need to take it out of your mouth to clear it of water; just exhale forcefully into your snorkel when back on the surface while tilting your head slightly backward.
+To avoid inhaling any residual water that may remain in the snorkel, use your tongue as a splash guard by placing the tip of your tongue against the roof of your mouth.
+Now breathe carefully past any remaining water in the snorkel.

 Swimming:

 Keep your body streamlined, arms on your side, snorkel top out of the water and fins below the surface.
-Swim slowly and relaxed.
+Swim leisurely and stay relaxed..

 10. Marine life:

 Although most marine life is harmless, some creatures have defensive mechanisms that can injure you.
-So do not stand on coral and do not touch marine life, nor take out any shells.
-After all, when snorkeling you are entering their habitat, so please treat it with respect.
+So do not stand on coral and do not touch any marine life, nor take out any shells.
+After all, when snorkeling, you are entering their habitat, so please treat it with respect.